-Building a clean and equitable energy economy and addressing the climate crisis is a top priority of the Biden Administration.
-This FOA will advance the Biden Administration's goals to achieve carbon pollution-free electricity by 2035 and to "deliver an equitable, clean energy future, and put the United States on a path to achieve net-zero emissions, economy-wide, by no later than 2050" for the benefit of all Americans.
-The research and development (R&D) activities to be funded under this FOA will support the government-wide approach to the climate crisis by driving innovation in the deployment of clean energy technologies, which are critical for climate protection.

-The Department of Energy is committed to pushing the frontiers of science and engineering, catalyzing clean energy jobs through research, development, demonstration, and deployment, and ensuring environmental justice and inclusion of underserved communities.
-Specifically, this FOA will invest in research on the social dimensions of siting to produce insights that can accelerate LSS deployment while promoting equitable and meaningful benefits for host communities.
+Building a clean and equitable energy economy and addressing the climate crisis are top priorities of the Biden Administration.
+This Funding Opportunity Announcement (FOA) will advance the Biden Administration's goals to achieve carbon pollution-free electricity by 2035 and to "deliver an equitable, clean energy future, and put the United States on a path to achieve net-zero emissions, economy-wide, by no later than 2050" to the benefit of all Americans.
+The Department of Energy (DOE) is committed to pushing the frontiers of science and engineering, catalyzing clean energy jobs through research, development, demonstration, and deployment (RDD&D), and ensuring environmental justice and inclusion of underserved communities.